 Gluten-Free Dinner Rolls

-This recipe for rolls is based on our GFG recipe for Delicious Gluten-Free Bread.
-We used a unique blend of gluten-free flours to get the texture we prefer in a simple dinner roll- soft and tender with pull-apart goodness.
-Best served warm (you know- to melt that slather of your favorite butter).
-We used a little bit of hazelnut flour and some coconut flour to add flavor, fiber, and moisture.
+I based my recipe on my Delicious Gluten-Free Bread Recipe and used a unique blend of gluten-free flours to get the texture I like in a dinner roll- soft and tender pull-apart goodness you can serve warm (you know- to melt that slather of vegan butter).
+I used a little bit of hazelnut flour and some coconut flour to add flavor and moisture.

 1 cup sorghum flour

 1 1/2 cups potato starch (not potato flour)